405th Air Expeditionary Wing: Pacific Air Forces

-The wing was reassigned to Pacific Air Forces in April 1959, replacing the PACAF 6200th Air Base Wing at Clark AB, Philippines.
+The wing was reassigned to Pacific Air Forces in April 1959, replacing the PACAF 6200th Air Base Wing at Clark Air Base, Philippines.
 This was part of a general buildup of USAF tactical forces in the Southwest Pacific, as Clark in the postwar era was largely a maintenance and supply depot, and the signing of a new Status of Forces agreement with the Philippine Government with regards to Clark AB.

 Re-designated as the 405th Fighter Wing, the wing provided host mission duties at Clark as well as air defense and offensive fighter operations in the Philippines, Taiwan, and other Far Eastern points, April 1959 – June 1962.
-Initially the transferred 509th Fighter-Interceptor Squadron operated F-86D Sabre interceptors in an air defense mission, being replaced by F-102 Delta Dagger interceptors in 1960.
+Initially the transferred 509th Fighter-Interceptor Squadron operated North American F-86D Sabre interceptors in an air defense mission, being replaced by Convair F-102 Delta Dagger interceptors in 1960.

-The 510th Tactical Fighter Squadron inherited the F-100D Super Sabres of the inactivated 72d TFS in a defensive fighter-bomber mission.
+The 510th Tactical Fighter Squadron inherited the North American F-100D Super Sabres of the inactivated 72d Tactical Fighter Squadron in a defensive fighter-bomber mission.
 It began a series of rotational deployments to Chai-Yi Air Base, Taiwan in July 1959 to defend Taiwan as part of an ongoing USAF defense mission after the 1958 Taiwan Strait Crisis.

+On 1 April 1961, 405th FW permanently deployed a force to Tainan Air Base, Taiwan in support of Quick Strike Commitment.

-In 1964 the 510th was reassigned back to the United States at England Air Force Base, Louisiana.
-It was replaced by the 90th Tactical Fighter Squadron, which was attached to the 401st by the TAC 834th Air Division at England in November 1965 for a 6-month TDY and returned to England in May 1966.
+In 1964 the 510th was transferred to England Air Force Base, Louisiana.
+It was replaced by the 90th Tactical Fighter Squadron, which was attached to the 401st by the TAC 834th Air Division at England in November 1965 for a 6-month temporaty duty and returned to England in May 1966.